ucdavis-bioinformatics-training/2023-May-Introduction-to-the-Command-Line-for-Bioinformatics/cli/extra.md

     alias

-You can now put the alias command for lt in your .bash_profile and you will have it automatically when you log in.
+You can now put the alias command for lt in your .bashrc and you will have it automatically when you log in.

 Environment variables